Civil Mediation

 If you are in need of legal advice, we suggest contacting the TN Alliance for Legal Services.

-If you are in need of legal counsel, we suggest contacting the Legal Aid Society.
+If you are in need of free legal counsel, we suggest contacting the Legal Aid Society or the Nashville Hispanic Bar Association.

 FAQ